 *This border map is courtesy of the Junction Resident's Association*

 The housing stock falls under the category of 2 and 3 storey Victorian style houses built between 1880 and 1910.
 Some of these homes on their tree lined streets have been converted into multiple family dwellings, in other words income properties.
 As of late some builders have felt like turning churches into lofts along Annette.
-The former Czechoslovak Baptist Church was bought out on the corner of Annette and High Park Avenue and now townhome units have prevailed in it's place within the confines of the exterior church facade.
-The other heritage structure that has been completed last year is the former presbyterian church on the corner of Annette and Medland Street, the Victoria Lofts.
+The former Czechoslovak Baptist Church was bought out on the corner of Annette and High Park Avenue and townhome units have prevailed in it's place within the confines of the exterior church facade some years ago.
+The other heritage structure that has been completed in the last number of years is the former Presbyterian church on the corner of Annette and Medland Street, the Victoria Lofts.
 Now in 2020, the church at the south/west corner of Annette and High Park Avenue will become another lofty build.

 For school listings hit the http://www.tdsb.on.ca/ site or rather the link as referenced above.
 It's more convenient then the Toronto Catholic District School Board site http://www.tcdsb.org in that it allows you to just type in the name of your street and you have an instant outcome of all schools in your specific district.